ziapeltagames/lavender-hack/RULES.md

 # Experience Points and Levels

-* One XP for each silver piece worth of treasure recovered
-* 1000 XP for each dangerous hex explored
+* 1 XP when a minor valuable (1-3) is traded
+* 2 XP when a major valuable (4-5) is traded
+* 3 XP when a legendary valuable (6) is traded
+* 1 XP for defeating a beast at least two levels higher than the party
-* 2000 XP for each dangerous dungeon explored
+* 2 XP for creating an accurate map of a dangerous region

 ## Level Up Procedure